-Bacterial vaginosis is a non-inflammatory infectious lesion of the vagina, when normal flora is replaced by a polymicrobial association of conditionally pathogenic bacteria.
-Bacterial vaginosis occurs on the background of impaired immunity, inflammatory diseases of the reproductive system, menstrual cycle disorders, prolonged use of intrauterine device, haphazardly taking of antibiotics and hormonal preparations.
+Bacterial vaginosis (BV) is a non-inflammatory infectious lesion of the vagina when normal flora is replaced by a polymicrobial association of conditionally pathogenic bacteria.
+Bacterial vaginosis occurs on the background of impaired immunity, inflammatory diseases of the reproductive system, menstrual cycle disorders, prolonged use of the intrauterine device, haphazardly taking of antibiotics and hormonal preparations.

-Bacterial vaginosis is non-inflammatory infectious process in which the normal lactoflora of the vagina is replaced by associations of anaerobes.
+Bacterial vaginosis is a non-inflammatory infectious process in which the normal lactoflora of the vagina is replaced by associations of anaerobes.
 It is a widespread pathology and it is diagnosed in 21-33% of patients seeking treatment to gynecologists.
-May be hidden or may have overt clinical symptoms.
+Maybe hidden or may have overt clinical symptoms.

 Normally more than 95% of vaginal microflora in women of childbearing age is aerobic and anaerobic lactobacilli.
 The last 5% are more than 40 types of different microorganisms.
 The ratio of anaerobes and aerobes in a healthy vaginal microflora is 10:1.

 Bacterial vaginosis develops.
 A distinctive feature of this disorder is the absence of a specific pathogen.
-The cause of infectious process is not one kind of microorganisms but polymicrobial associations.
+The cause of the infectious process is not one kind of microorganisms but polymicrobial associations.
 You can learn more about the causes of this disease from the e-book “BV No More“.
-Jennifer O’brien’s book also provides a very effective method of treatment of bacterial vaginosis at home.
+Jennifer O’brien’s PDF guide also provides a very effective method of treatment of bacterial vaginosis at home.
 I recommend!